letoram/arcan/src/tools/waybridge/README.md

 BUGS
 ===
-1. gnome-apps, mouse motion registers but not button presses on some popups
+1. gnome-apps, mouse motion registers but not button presses on some popups, likely related to input regions and grabbing and the WM script-side being guilty.
 2. SDL2, buffer- size and mouse cursor alignment is off in ex.
 0ad
-3. gnome-apps, popups spawn at the wrong location -might be in durden- likely that geometry/offsets affect positioning
-4. gnome-apps, visible with calculator - some interaction between durden and the reset remaining,
+3. gnome-apps, visible with calculator - some interaction between durden and subsurfaces etc. still seem to misbehave.

 TODO
 ====